 So where do cows go from here?
 The moon, of course, and with our help once again.
 To anyone still in denial about the Power of the Cow and their Texas connections, I’d ask them to just ruminate for a moment on the fact that there are astrophysicists walking this earth today who believe that it's our destiny to launch human consciousness into the cosmos.
 And given our mutual histories up to this point, what higher expression of human consciousness can you think of than the Cow?
 And what's a more logical place for the Cow than our Sister Moon, whose landscape is not unlike certain overgrazed B.L.M. allotments?

-Some sort of vast 'missile defense' system to protect them is at least one predictable outcome, and looked at with this Big Picture in mind, I can also safely predict that a sweetheart lunar opportunity for cows will emerge out of this whole "War on Terrorism".
-I sure can't think of a better explanation for these wars.
+Some sort of vast 'missile defense' system to protect them is at least one predictable outcome, and looked at with this Big Picture in mind, I can also safely predict that a sweetheart lunar opportunity for cows will emerge from this whole "War on Terrorism" thing and from all these wars.
+I sure can't think of a better explanation.
 Can you?